-This is a new series looking at practical applications of Machine Learning from a Linux perspective.
+This series looks at practical applications of Machine Learning from a Linux perspective.
 We only feature free and open source software in this series (except where stated).

 Let’s clear up one potential source of confusion at the outset.
 What’s the difference between Machine Learning and Deep Learning?
 The two terms mean different things.